GeekyAnts/formst-website/docs/idea.md

 ## Introduction

-Formst is a simple and performant library for creating forms in React running on Mobx-State-Tree.
+Formst is a simple and performant library fyor creating forms in React running on Mobx-State-Tree.
 It comes with all the goodness of [MobX-state-tree](https://mobx-state-tree.js.org/) and makes your thought process data-first for building the forms.

 ## Motivation